Terry Corbell, The Biz Coach

 Not to be cruel, but the heirs simply don’t have the passion or ability to manage a business founded by their parents.

-From the Coach’s Corner, here are related resources on management:
+From the Coach’s Corner, here are related resources on management and succession planning:

 “Management must manage!”